serversideup/webext-bridge/README.md

  # Serious security note

- The following note only applies if and only if, you will be sending/receiving messages to/from `window` or `frame` contexts.
-There's no security concern if you will be only working with `content-script`, `background` or `devtools` scope.
+ The following note only applies if and only if, you will be sending/receiving messages to/from `window` contexts.
+There's no security concern if you will be only working with `content-script`, `background` or `devtools` scope, which is default setting.

- `window` and `frame` contexts get unlocked the moment you call `Bridge.enableExternalMessaging(namespace)` somewhere in your extenion's content script(s).
+ `window` context(s) in tab `A` get unlocked the moment you call `Bridge.allowWindowMessaging(namespace)` somewhere in your extenion's content script(s) that's also loaded in tab `A`.

  Unlike `chrome.runtime.sendMessage` and `chrome.runtime.connect`, which requires extension's manifest to specify sites allowed to talk with the extension, `crx-bridge` has no such measure by design, which means any webpage whether you intended or not, can do `Bridge.sendMessage(msgId, data, 'background')` or something similar that produces same effect, as long as it uses same protocol used by `crx-bridge` and namespace set to same as yours.

  So to be safe, if you will be interacting with `window` or `frame` contexts, treat `crx-bridge` as you would treat `window.postMessage` API.

+ Before you call `Bridge.allowWindowMessaging`, check if that page's `window.location.origin` is something you expect already.

  As an example if you plan on having something critical, **always** verify the `sender` before responding: